UiL-OTS-labs/psy-lib/doc/stepping-through-experiment.md

-Title:Stepping through your experiment using psylib
+Title:Stepping through your experiment

 # Introduction into the control flow in a psylib experiment

 When you run a psylib experiment, you'll typically want to structure your task in a fashion that suits your experiment.
-A possible experiment might consists of the following parts:
+A possible experiment might consist of the following parts:

 1. Practice Instruction